Top 3 Olympic National Park Backpacking Trips

 Note: Rangers often recommend leaving your hiking permit attached to your tent while you complete this day hike.
-I typically take a picture of the permit beforehand so I can produce it if asked by a ranger on the trail.
+We suggest taking a picture of the permit beforehand so you can produce it if asked by a ranger on the trail.

 Hiking Distance: ~10 Miles